Contributing to your pension

 Can my employer contribute to my pension?

-All UK employers must by law offer a workplace pension scheme and you, your employer and the government will pay into your pension if you’re enrolled into a workplace scheme.
+By law, all UK employers need to offer a workplace pension scheme.
+Workplace schemes allow you, your employer and the government all to pay into your pension.

 Can I contribute more than my allowance?

 You can contribute more than your allowance as long as you do not exceed your UK earnings.
 If you make a contribution above your available allowance you will suffer a tax charge known as the annual allowance charge (AAC), this will effectively cancel out the tax relief you receive above your allowance.
 For more information on the annual allowance charge and how to pay it please read our guide.

 ‘Carry forward’ is a rule that allows you to contribute more to your SIPP than the £40,000 annual allowance and still benefit from tax relief, if you have any unused allowance in the last three tax years.